 He went on to settle as a trainer at Venice, California’s famous Gold’s Gym.

-Such was Vince’s embarrassment about the initial vision he had for Magee, the match has been banned for the last thirty plus years.
+Such was Vince’s embarrassment about the initial vision he had for Magee, the match was banned for the last thirty-plus years.
 The only person who seemingly had a copy was Bret Hart.

 "It exists!"
 How a wrestling fan discovered the holy grail of wrestling tapes.

-The problem with the date of September 19, 1989, is that it also doesn’t correlate to when the second match between Bret Hart and Tom Magee took place which was on May 16, 1989.
-Not to mention, Magee’s name was spelled incorrectly as “McGhee”, though coincidentally, this is how Bret spelled Tom’s last name in his book.
+The problem with the date of September 19, 1989, is that it also doesn’t correlate to when the second match between Bret Hart and Tom Magee took place on May 16, 1989.
+Not to mention, Magee’s name was misspelled as "McGhee," though coincidentally, this is how Bret spelled Tom’s last name in his book.
 With these faults, the tape didn’t appear to be legitimate.

 The photo provided the much-needed clarity that the tape was indeed legitimate.
 The holy grail of wrestling tapes existed.
 Bret Hart’s attire lacking his iconic pink was the biggest indicator that the timeline matched up with 1986.